 We hated riding the bus and after moving to Oklahoma and being forced to ride the bus for over a year, finally started walking to school.
 The mean kids threw things at us and called us names.

 Bus rides were so bad for us that we never allowed our own children or grandchildren to ride the bus.
 Ever.

 Back then a father raising three kids was very unusual.
-Our dad was at work so much in Oklahoma that when he was home, the last thing he wanted to hear was a problem.
+Our dad was at work so much in Oklahoma that when he was home, the last thing he wanted to hear was a problem much less, a suicide.

 The entire school shut down for the funeral and our dad took the day off to go with us.
 I’m fairly certain that the shock of a child committing suicide shook our neighborhood to the core as it had our family.